-However, if you'd like more advice on the process, tips on approach and techniques on improving our chances of getting the job, read on.
+However, if you'd like more advice on the process, tips on approach, and techniques for improving your chances of getting the job, read on.

-Photographers come in all different shapes and sizes so before we look at the approach, let's do a bit of house keeping.
+Photographers come in all different shapes and sizes so before we look at the approach, let's do a bit of housekeeping.
 It's time to look in the mirror and ask some tough questions.

 In the words of Derek Zoolander "Who am I?".

 Soul searching is just another name for brand identity.
 What does your brand say?
 What message is it giving out to those who don't know you?